 Melaka and George Town, Historic Cities of the Straits of Malacca

-Melaka and George Town, historic cities of the Straits of Malacca have developed over 500 years of trading and cultural exchanges between East and West in the Straits of Malacca.
+Melaka and George Town, historic cities of the Straits of Malacca, have developed over 500 years of trading and cultural exchanges between East and West in Malacca’s Straits.

 The influences of Asia and Europe have endowed these two towns with a specific multicultural heritage that is both tangible and intangible.